 The City also envisions realizing the LCI goal of expanding the open space from the trails behind the Ravinia Towers to additional areas when Ravinia is further developed in the future.
 A public plaza would also be appropriate at Perimeter Summit, to serve the large number of residents and employees that will be using the complex.
 Public art such as sculptures or fountains could enhance these open spaces.
-This would anticipate a conversion
+This would anticipate a conversion of excess parking (Wal-Mart) into usable pocket parks.

-In 2009, the PCIDs PCIDs broke ground on the nearly \$18 million halfdiamond interchange at Hammond Drive and GA 400.
+In 2009, the PCIDs PCIDs broke ground on the nearly \$18 million half-diamond interchange at Hammond Drive and GA 400.

-Construction will include building entrance and exit ramps from Hammond Drive to GA 400 and replace four-lane the Hammond overpass with a nine-lane, higher bridge to meet current and future traffic volumes.
-This will provide alternative access to the area.
+Construction will include building entrance and exit ramps from Hammond Drive to GA 400 and replace the four-lane Hammond overpass with a nine-lane, higher bridge to meet current and future This will traffic volumes. provide alternative access to the area.
 The project had been planned for more than 15 years.